 Spitalstraße 17

 In 1876 Elise’s father Michael Wertheimer moved with his parents from the village of Bodersweier near Kehl to Gőppingen.
 During the same year he married Berta Bauland from Jebenhausen.
 She also came from family of cattle dealers.
-The Wertheimer cattle business was in operation until Michael’s death in 1909.
+After Michael’s death in 1909, his son Berthold continued to run the Wertheimers’ cattle business.

 Elise, born on February 17 in 1877 was their first-born child, followed 1878 by brother Berthold and in 1880 by sister Paula, who died young at two months of age.